[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 Here, 재미있다 “to be interesting” is an adjective.

-So, you attach 나 보다 to the stem to make 재미있나 보다 “it seems to be interesting.”
+So, you attach 나 보다 to the stem to make 재미있나 보다 “It seems to be interesting.”

 Quiz